 (max) arity (to reduce grounding size).
-2
+The code and the relevant data will be made public.

 6 Experimental Results

 We test the performance of the program ASP(G) with all the extensions above.
 The program accepts a single graph G and outputs a model (solution) from which a first-order planning instance $P = \langle D, I \rangle$ that matches G can be read off.